axibase/atsd/rule-engine/functions-statistical.md

   threshold_time(double t) double
 ```

-Number of minutes until the sample value reaches the specified threshold `t` based on extrapolation of the difference between the last and first value.
+Forecasts the number of minutes until the sample value reaches the specified threshold `t` based on extrapolation of the difference between the last and first value.

 ## `threshold_linear_time`